TUVIMEN/reliq/README.md

         } | tr "\n" echo "" "\n"
     ' index.html

 Same but process all tags at once in block, then process final output of the block deleting all `\n` and appending `\n` at the end.
-The above creates tsv where each `tr` has its own line, but this example craetes only one line.
+The above creates tsv where each `tr` has its own line, but this example creates only one line.

     reliq '
         table border=1; tr; {